andrewkatson/Denarii/utils/gui/README.md

 ## Building

 The below assumes you have all the necessary files in one folder.
 The configuration script should do that for you.
+You'll also need to get pip for this to work: https://pypi.org/project/pip/.

-`pip3 install pyinstaller stripe pytest`
+`pip3 install pyinstaller stripe pytest psutil`

 ### Linux and Windows